gomorpheus/morpheus-docs/installation/database/percona/ubuntu/percona-config-5_7-ubuntu.rst

    .. code-block:: bash

-    mysql> GRANT ALL PRIVILEGES ON *.* TO 'morpheusDbUser'@'%' IDENTIFIED BY 'morpheusDbUserPassword';
+    mysql> GRANT ALL PRIVILEGES ON morpheus.* TO 'morpheusDbUser'@'%' with grant option;

+    mysql> GRANT SELECT, PROCESS, SHOW DATABASES ON *.* TO 'morpheusDbUser'@'%';

     mysql> FLUSH PRIVILEGES;